 Without bees, 70 of the top 100 crops that feed 90% of the world would not exist.
 Bees provide life to others through their small touches with plants.
 You as a leader should also be providing life and pollinating your team.
 Your touches should add value to the team and both inspire and equip them to be better.
 In my current role, this is my main function.
 I can’t stay just in one location, just as the bee can’t stay on one flower.
 I have to make sure that my touches and time give the most value as possible when I have those interactions.
 You may not have to travel hours to see different parts of your team, but that doesn’t make your time and touches any less valuable.
 Make the most of the moments you have with others.

 Bees are team players

 Bees are always team players.
-Thier goal is to bring back resources to support the hive that they are a part of.
+Their goal is to bring back resources to support the hive that they are a part of.
 A rogue or self-centered bee would not last long.
-They are inherently dependant on each other for survival.
+They are inherently dependent on each other for survival.
 The student needs learning materials and a teacher willing to pass on knowledge.
 A part-time employee will need help filling in on a shift, guidance as they learn the job and someone to make sure they get paid correctly and timely.
 Even an entrepreneur can’t rely solely on themselves.
 They need help in areas such as finances, marketing, and physical resources to make their business work.
 Work for the common good of your teammates. if the choice is you or the team, always choose the team.
 This may require you to give up things that you love or enjoy but remember the larger cause.